ifiokjr/gelx/crates/gelx_cli/readme.md

 Usage: gelx generate [OPTIONS]

 Options:
-      --stdout     Print the generated code to stdout instead of writing to a file --cwd <CWD>  Optional working directory to run the command from -h, --help       Print help
+      --json       Print the generated code as JSON to stdout instead of writing to a file --cwd <CWD>  Optional working directory to run the command from -h, --help       Print help
 ```